RyanGruber1995/video_game_sales/Overview.md

 | Handheld	| 232.25	| 5.96 |
 | Console	| 18.32	| 2.04 |

 Here we can see that there's not much of a contest between the two with Pokemon games on handheld devices not only selling significantly more in total, but almost three times as much per game on average.
 This would be important knowledge if Nintendo was planning on releasing a new Pokemon game to think about which device to release it on.

-Finally let's say I was asked *"Do Pokemon main series games sell better when they are the first released main series game on a new platform?"* In other words, if there were five main series games released on a platform, does the game that was released first sell better than the other four?
+**Question 3:** *"Do Pokemon main series games sell better when they are the first released main series game on a new platform?"*

+In other words, if there were five main series games released on a platform, does the game that was released first sell better than the other four?
 To look into this, I wrote the following query:

     WITH main_series_games AS ( -- create a main_series variable to filter later
     SELECT *,